Alex-Holzer/Code_Snippets/apply_mapping.md

 def database_exists(database_name: str) -> bool:
     """
-    Check if a database exists.
+    Check if a database exists in Databricks.

     Args:
         database_name (str): The name of the database to check.